-Ukraine war: Animal eye packages sent to six embassies across Europe
+Ukraine war: Animal eye packages sent to eight embassies across Europe

 Another device was also sent to the US embassy.

-"The characteristics of the envelopes, as well as their content, are similar in the five cases," Spain's Secretary of State of Security, Rafael Perez, told journalists.
+"The characteristics of the envelopes, as well as their content, are similar in the five cases," Spain's Deputy Interior Minister, Rafael Perez, told journalists.

 "There are signs that indicate that the letters came from Spanish territory, but I insist we must be prudent...we are at the beginning of the investigation."